RobertoPrevato/K8sStudies/docs/kind/cloudnativepg.md

 kubectl apply -f cluster-example-01.yaml
 ```

-Now, if you list the services with `kubectl get svc`, you should see three
+If you list the services with `kubectl get svc`, you should see three services
-services created:
+created:

 ```bash {hl_lines="1 4-6"}
 $ kubectl get svc